Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Weyl almost periodicity and the uniform consistent phase property

-In this section, we study Weyl almost periodicity.
-By its very definition this is a very uniform form of almost periodicity.
-This uniformity is first formulated by allowing arbitrary translations of a fixed van Hove sequence.
-It turns out, however, that this amounts to allowing arbitrary van Hove sequences (under suitable conditions).
-So, we will see that (under suitable boundedness assumptions) Weyl almost periodicity is the same as Besicovitch almost periodicity with respect to any van Hove sequence.
-This will allow us to use Weyl almost periodicity to solve the uniform phase problem.
+In this chapter, we study Weyl almost periodicity.
+By its definition, it is a very uniform form of almost periodicity, and we will show that, under suitable boundedness assumptions, Weyl almost periodicity is the same as Besicovitch almost periodicity with respect to any van Hove sequence.
+This will allow us to solve Question 3.

-\subsection{Weyl almost periodic functions and measures}
+\section{Weyl almost periodic functions and measures}